mongodb/docs-mongodb-shell/source/includes/verification-gpg-results.rst

     gpg: Total number processed: 1
     gpg:               imported: 1

-If you have previously imported the key, the command returns this
+If you have previously imported the key, the command returns:
-output:

 .. code-block:: sh
     :copyable: false